The Bergen Growth Study 1:

 The Bergen growth study 1 is a research project that was started in 2003 and which, amongst other things, aims to identify and describe the growth and weight development of Norwegian children.
 Data has been collected from more than 8000 children aged 0-19 years who where measured at the Health clinics, kindergartens and schools in Bergen.
 You can read more about the research project here.

 In the winter of 2007-2008 new growth curves was made for Norwegian children aged 0-19 years based on data from the growth study in Bergen and the Medical Birth Registry.
 Norwegian school children are taller today than the previous growth references show.
 Weight for height has also increased.
 You can read more about the curves and download them here.

 The Bergen Growth Study 2:

 The first childhood growth study (Vekststudien i Bergen 1) was conducted between the years 2003 and 2006, which made it possible to develop growth charts in use throughout the country since then.
-We are now conducting a follow-up study that aims to investigate the development of puberty among Norwegian children, The Bergen Growth Study 2, a study focusing on pubertal developent in Norwegian children.
+I the time period January-June 2016 data was collected to The Bergen Growth Study 2, a study focusing on pubertal developent in Norwegian children.
 Our knowledge of puberty in Norwegian children is limited.
 In other countries, such as Denmark and the United States, researchers are seeing indications that children reach puberty earlier than before.
 It is unclear why this is happening.
 Children may be reaching puberty earlier due to altered body composition (increased fat tissue) or because they are absorbing substances that influence this development (so-called endocrine disruptors).
 Early puberty has its downsides; it can increase the risk of obesity, have negative psycho-social implications and some studies have associated early puberty with certain forms of cancer.
 The purpose of our study is to document normal range of puberty among Norwegian children by measuring growth, mapping development, analysing hormones in blood and saliva, and identify the genes that are involved.
 We wish to provide objective measurements of this development by taking into use ultrasound.
 Furthermore, we want to examine factors that may influence development by measuring body composition and the occurrence of endogenic disruptors in the body.